intelpro/CBMNet/README.md

 }
 ```
 ## Contact
-If you have any question, please send an email me(intelpro@kaist.ac.kr)
+If you have any question, please send an email to taewoo(intelpro@kaist.ac.kr)

 ## License
 The project codes and datasets can be used for research and education only.